radanalyticsio/oshinko-rest/tools/README.md

 `developer` user, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.

+### A note on permissions

+Some of the operations in this script may require superuser privileges depending on the configuration of your system and OpenShift deployment.
+In specific, the usage of docker and the permissions for logging in as the `system:admin` user in OpenShift are assumed.
+If these are not configured for non-root access in your system, then you may need to invoke this script using the `sudo` command or as the `root` user.